 Some life and disability insurance companies exclude certain conditions, like mental illnesses.
 Therefore, carefully read the terms before signing up.
 Most short-term policies provide income protection for a few months, but some may offer benefits for up to two years.

-Long-term disability provides income replacement to workers who cannot work because of a prolonged illness or injury resulting in disability.
+Long-term disability insurance provides income replacement to workers who cannot work because of a prolonged illness or injury resulting in disability.

 A disability can prevent you from earning a living.
 While some people can pay bills and put food on the table without earning a paycheck for a few months, few can get by without working altogether for an extended period.

-Long-term disability can include conditions such as:
+Long-term disability insurance can include conditions such as: